What is Process Mining? Here's a Guide!

 Process mining is a type of data analysis that looks at existing processes to gain insights and improve them.
 It works by extracting event logs from existing systems, such as ERP or CRM, which contain information about the execution of a process over time.
 This information is then used to create process models and visualizations that can be used to identify patterns, bottlenecks, and areas of improvement.

 Process mining utilizes data analysis to discover, monitor, and improve fundamental business processes.
 It works as follows:

 - Data collection: Process mining software collects data from various sources, such as process logs, ERP systems, and databases.
 This data contains information about the steps, events, and actors involved in the analyzed processes.

-- Process discovery: The collected data is then used to automatically discover the underlying processes and create a visual representation of them in a process map.
+- Process discovery: The collected data is then used to discover the underlying processes automatically and visually represent them in a process map.

 - Process analysis: The process maps are analyzed to identify bottlenecks, deviations, inefficiencies, and other process issues.